slice/tenkai/readme.md

 When the server (your phone) receives a new file, it decodes it and imports the `.js` file on the fly.
 This makes development with a PC much easier.

+## Security

+**NOTE: PLEASE READ! ** This software is insecure.
+Anybody scanning the network can evaluate JavaScript on your phone without you even knowing unless you are constantly watching your phone.
+This also means they can modify your SDCard.
+Please be aware of this; this is your only disclaimer.

+Tips to not get pwned:

+- Be on your own secure network.
+- Don't let other people onto your network that you don't trust.

 ## Getting Started

 First, import the `tenkai-server.js` file into BlockLauncher.
 Make sure to restart BlockLauncher.
 Then, open a new world.
 Type in `/tenkai start`.
 It will start the TCP server on your phone.
 You will be told when it starts.
 To stop the server, type in `/tenkai stop`.
 Make sure to do this when you are not going to use the server.